flniu/f-vimrc/README.md

 If you have installed full repo, execute command `:PlugInstall` in Vim to install default plugins.

+Vim earlier than 7.4 may not use the `2nd user vimrc file: "~/.vim/vimrc"`, in that case, you need to create a "~/.vimrc" links to "~/.vim/vimrc".
+Run `vim --version | grep vimrc` to check it.
+However, it is advised to use latest Vim on desktop environment.

 #### Server

 Use single `.vimrc` file on servers: